mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/modules/adv_passwd_check.html.md

 title: advanced_password_check
 ---

 The `advanced_password_check` module allows you to strenghten password policies for Greenplum Database.

-The Greenplum Database `advanced_password_check` module is based on the `passwordcheck_extra` module, which enhances the PostgreSQL `passwordcheck` module to support user-defined policies to strengthen `passwordcheck`'s minimum password requirements.
+It is based on the `passwordcheck_extra` module, which enhances the PostgreSQL `passwordcheck` module to support user-defined policies to strengthen `passwordcheck`'s minimum password requirements.

 ## <a id="topic_reg"></a>Loading the Module